GioPan/AOR2022/preparation/README.md

 You are ready to work on your notebooks!

-## Every time you start your notebooks
+## Every time you start your Jupyter service
-- Activate the python3 environment by running ``conda activate python3``
+- In the Launcher, open the terminal and activate the python3 environment by running the command line instruction ``conda activate python3``